The Climate of Change Poetry Workshops, 2023 – UK morning

 If you would prefer the UK evening time (suitable for US time zones too) CLICK HERE

-Due to the generosity of Climate of Change participants there are a limited number of pay what you can or free places for those who need it.
+If you have attended some of the Climate of Change workshops get in touch for a discounted place.
+Due to the generosity of Climate of Change participants there are a limited number of discount places for those who need it.
 Please get in touch with me directly HERE.
-Initial priority (but not inclusively) to those who participated in the Challenge in 2022.

 Quotes from The Climate of Change 2022